xiaowang1105/algorithms-in-python/README.md

 <a href="#head">`Back to Top`</a>
 ### 1.2 - Merge Sort (and Insertion Sort)
 * Useful [Link](https://en.wikipedia.org/wiki/Merge_sort) <br>
 Before we discuss merge sort, the insertion sort algorithm will be analyzed and its running time to appreciate merge sort.
-The picture below shows the intuitive idea for sorting is to imitate how cards are arranged according to its size.
+The picture below shows the intuitive idea for sorting which is to imitate how cards are arranged according to its size.
 When we receive a card, we immediately arrange it based on other cards in our hand.

 ![insert][insert1]